Did You Know?

 Bicycle and Pedestrian Database (Online Map) – Interactive map of Chicagoland communities with bike/ped policies and plans and a visual of who has received grants for walking and biking improvements

-Policy/Plan Tracker (Google Doc) – Find out if your community has a Complete Streets Policy or Active Transportation Plan.
+• Policy/Plan Tracker (Google Doc) – An additional resource to help you find out if your community has a Complete Streets Policy or Active Transportation Plan.

 Funding Opportunities (Google Doc) – A list of local, private, regional, state, and federal funding opportunities that can be used for walking, biking and trail projects.